codeaholicguy/codeaholicguy/README.md

-_**If you don't give up, you still have a chance.
-And when you are small, you have to be very focused and rely on your brain, not your strength.**_
+_**Stop creating a life that you need a vacation from.
+Instead move to where you want to live, do what you want to do, start what you want to start and create the life you want today.
+This isn't rehearsal people.
+This is YOUR life.**_

-Jack Ma
+Dale Patridge